TryGhost/Casper/README.md

 The default theme for [Ghost](http://github.com/tryghost/ghost/).

+## Opinionated Enhancements
+ - Google Analytics Support
+ - Disqus Commenting on Blog Posts
+ - more to come

+## Used by Permission

+Used under the MIT License from the Ghost Foundation

 ## Copyright & License

 Copyright (C) 2013 Ghost Foundation - Released under the MIT License.